usnistgov/feasst/README.rst

 Intermolecular interactions

 * Charged interactions with the Ewald summation
-* Lennard Jones with Yukawa, LRC, force shift, or Gaussians
+* Lennard-Jones with Yukawa, LRC, force shift, or Gaussians
 * Superquadrics and supertoroids (dev)
 * Patchy particles (dev)
 * Hard spheres, soft spheres and square wells

 Modern software

-* Interface as a python module or C++ class
+* Interface with C++ or as a Python module
 * OMP parallelization
 * Checkpointing to save and restart simulations
 * Robust unit testing